International child arrangements

 International child arrangements FAQs

 The Convention is intended to give signatory countries the power to protect children and property across borders, so it will be very rare for a foreign order from a fellow signatory not to be recognised here.
-Once the order is recognised, the court will enforce it as if the original order were made here too.
+Once the international child arrangements order is recognised, the court will enforce it as if the original order were made here too.

 Contact our team today